Rafael Alberti: Sobre los ángeles and the works of breakdown

+Following the sense of unease evident in Cal y canto, Alberti's work became increasingly introspective.
+During this period, he described himself as deshabitado ("empty").
+Biographical accounts have associated this change with an unhappy love affair, as well as other factors, including memories of his childhood, his education at the Jesuit Colegio, the suicide of a friend, financial hardship, strained family relationships, and his continued dependence on poetry as his primary means of livelihood.
+At the age of 25, he was still living with his family and did not establish an independent household until after meeting María Teresa.

 What was I to do?
 How was I to speak or shout or give form to that web of emotions in which I was caught?
 How could I stand up straight once again and extricate myself from those catastrophic depths into which I had sunk, submerging and burying myself more and more in my own ruins, covering myself in my own rubble, feeling my insides to be torn and splintered?
 And then there was a kind of angelic revelation – but not from the corporeal, Christian angels found in all those beautiful paintings and religious icons, but angels representing irresistible forces of the spirit who could be moulded to conform to my darkest and most secret mental states.
 I released them in waves on the world, a blind reincarnation of all the cruelty, desolation, terror and even at times the goodness that existed inside of me but was also encircling me from without.

 I had lost a paradise, the Eden of those early years....